 - This trap can only be beneficial in hindsight.
 If it were not being done, it wouldn’t be effective.
 That means the effectiveness of this trap also lies in the efficiency of the top management.

-This has been a guide to what is Lobster Trap Defense.
-Here we discuss this top anti-takeover strategy along with examples of the Lobster trap, how Effective Lobster Trap it is and its advantages.
-You may also take a look at useful articles below:
+This article has been a guide to what is Lobster Trap Defense and its definition.
+Here we discuss how this anti-takeover strategy works along with examples and its advantages.
+You may also take a look at useful articles below